Optimality in self-organized molecular sorting

 \paragraph{Discussion} The observation of eukaryotic cells by fluorescence microscopy shows the hectic and apparently chaotic traffic of a myriad of submicrometric vesicles that transport lipids and proteins to disparate subcellular locations~\cite{SDN+00}.
 This restless movement takes place at significant energy cost, suggesting that it must be deeply relevant for cell life.
 Actually, to perform its vital tasks, such as feeding on nutrients, proliferating, migrating, and forming complex multicellular tissues, the cell has first of all to break its original symmetry~\cite{WL03}: in the process, each region of its outer and inner membranes becomes endowed with a specific chemical identity, that allows it to perform its peculiar functions~\cite{RM14a}.
 Vesicular traffic creates and sustains this broken-symmetry state: vesicles enriched in specific molecular factors are continuosly delivered to appropriate membrane regions to maintain their biochemical identity and to contrast the homogenizing effect of diffusion~\cite{SEM11}.
 But what are the physical bases of this universal distillation mechanism?
-We~have proposed here a scenario whereby molecular sorting emerges from the coupling of two spontaneous processes: a)~molecular self-aggregation, and~b)~vesicle nucleation.
-This view has solid bases in the physical chemistry of vesicular traffic, as several mechanisms have been identified that link the formation of molecular aggregates to the induction of membrane bending and vesicle nucleation~\cite{Lei86,LA87,BBN12,SSR+12,BHH+15,KR18}.
+We~have proposed here a scenario whereby molecular sorting emerges from the coupling of two spontaneous processes: a)~phase separation induced by molecular self-aggregation~\cite{GCT+05,GKL+07,ZCT+15,HBF18,BBH18,LPR20}, and~b)~vesicle nucleation.
+This view has solid bases in the physical chemistry of vesicular traffic, as several mechanisms have been identified that link the formation of molecular aggregates to the induction of membrane bending and vesicle nucleation~\cite{Lei86,LA87,HBC+10,BPF11,BBN12,SSR+12,KCL+14,BHH+15,KR18,HK18,MCS+18,BJB+18}.
 From this general scenario, the following picture emerges: a continuously repleted gas of molecules diffusing towards multiple sorting centers, that grow due to molecular absorption and lead to the formation of vesicles in which a higher-than-average concentration of the given molecular factor has been distilled.
 The emergence of an optimal sorting regime at intermediate values of the aggregation strength then follows as a nontrivial effect of the physics of diffusion-limited aggregation on cell membranes, pointing out at the central role of self-aggregation in ordering the system.
+In our experiments coalescence of domains is rarely observed (see SM), suggesting that domains grow mainly by the absorption of laterally diffusing molecules from the surrounding molecule gas.
+The opposite regime, where domains mainly grow by coalescence, has been proposed to describe the formation of exit sites in the endoplasmic reticulum~\cite{HWK+08}, suggesting that it would be interesting to develop a more general framework where both molecular aggregation and domain coalescence are relevant.
 Although here for simplicity we have considered the distillation of a single molecular factor, it is immediately evident that distinct clans of molecules endowed with high intra-clan affinity can separately aggregate in distinct enriched domains and be sorted in parallel.
-Clans of molecules that participate in common networks of reinforcing catalytic feedback loops are obvious candidates for the spontaneous formation of such enriched domains~\cite{GCT+05,GKL+07,ZCT+15}.
+Clans of molecules that participate in common networks of reinforcing catalytic feedback loops are obvious candidates for the spontaneous formation of such enriched domains~\cite{GCT+05,GKL+07,ZCT+15,HBF18,BBH18,LPR20}.
 By~measuring the density of sorting domains and the sorting flux, we observed that LDL endocytosis in primary human endothelial cells kept in steady-state conditions takes place close to the optimal regime.
 It~is then tempting to speculate that an evolutionary constraint may have led the proteins responsible for the distillation process to tune their activity around optimality, as maximal sorting efficiency may have provided selective advantage in terms of faster adaptation to rapidly varying environmental conditions.